Linear Equations One Variable Practice Problems & Solutions

-The solution of an equation is, in fact, a numerical value that, if we place it in place of the unknown (or the variable), we will achieve equality between the two members of the equation, that is, we will obtain a "true statement".
+The solution for an equation is a numerical value that, when inserted in the place of the unknown (or the variable), will render both members of the equation equal, that is, we will obtain a "true statement".
 In first degree equations with one unknown, there can only be one solution.

 Example: